Lawrence, Jaguars continue playoff push, outclass Jets 19-3

 While Lawrence sliced through the Jets’ normally strong defense, Wilson couldn’t get anything going and was booed frequently — all the way to the bench.
 Chris Streveler, elevated from the practice squad before the game, replaced Wilson late in the third quarter.

-And it came in their regular-season home finale — in front of a national television audience.
+And it came in their regular-season home finale — in front a national audience on Amazon Prime Video.

+“It’s not about playoffs right now,” Saleh said.
+“It’s about about getting off this mat and trying to freakin’ find a way to put together a football game.”

 Wilson, who returned from a three-game benching last Sunday in place of an injured Mike White, couldn’t make any plays and his offensive line gave him little protection.